Report an accessibility problem

 Researchers

-Rebekah Hines (Research Professional) Rebekah Hines has over 20 years' experience in analytical geochemistry, including clean chemistry preparation for isotope ratio and isotope dilution analyses, mineral separation, high-pressure and temperature HF digestion of geologic materials, development and implementation of new laboratory techniques, and in situ isotopic analysis via laser ablation multi-collector mass spectrometry (LA-MC-ICPMS), with a particular emphasis on laboratory safety and user training in the Class 1,000 Isotope Cosmochemistry and Geochronology Laboratory.
-In addition, she takes an active role in educational outreach programming and collection management in ASU's Buseck Center for Meteorite Studies.
+Rebekah Hines (Cleanroom Manager, Isotope Cosmochemistry and Geochronology Laboratory) Rebekah Hines has over 20 years’ experience in analytical geochemistry, including clean chemistry preparation for isotope ratio and isotope dilution analyses, mineral separation, high-pressure and temperature HF digestion of geologic materials, development and implementation of new laboratory techniques, and in situ isotopic analysis via laser ablation multi-collector mass spectrometry (LA-MC-ICPMS), with a particular emphasis on laboratory safety and user training in the Class 1,000 Isotope Cosmochemistry and Geochronology Laboratory.
+In addition, she takes an active role in educational outreach programming and collection management in ASU’s Buseck Center for Meteorite Studies.
+Rebekah is also a Compliance Officer with ASU Environmental Health and Safety, and represents the School of Earth and Space Exploration on a number of safety and facilities related committees.

-Vinai Rai (Research Scientist) Vinai Rai has extensive experience with a variety of mass spectrometric techniques for addressing cosmochemical and geochemical questions.
+Vinai Rai (Instrumentation Manager, Isotope Cosmochemistry and Geochronology Laboratory) Vinai Rai has extensive experience with a variety of mass spectrometric techniques for addressing cosmochemical and geochemical questions.
 He has previously worked on such diverse topics as the nitrogen and noble gas systematics in ureilites, mass independent sulfur isotope compositions of meteorites and Antarctic ice cores, Sr-Nd isotopes in oceanic sediments, Mo isotopes in riverine systems, and Si isotopes in achondritic meteorites and water samples.
 The majority of his research centers around the Thermo Neptune multi-collector mass spectrometer and the ultra-clean Isotope Cosmochemistry and Geochronology Laboratory.
+Vinai is also a Compliance Officer with ASU Environmental Health and Safety.